mdzaif/mdzaif/README.md

 Curious by nature, I'm always exploring new technologies and Linux distros.
 When not deep in tech, you'll find me deep in a book.
 Eager to apply my skills and passion to innovative projects and collaborate with others in the field.
   </p>
   <p>
-    Currently i switch my project hub.
-My all project will now updating in <a href="https://gitlab.com/mdizaif/">GitLab</a>.
+    Currently, I switch my project hub.
+My all projects are now updating in <a href="https://gitlab.com/mdizaif/">GitLab</a>.
   </p>